 If you are looking for books on winter to read aloud, check out Mrs. Jones Creation Station HERE for a cool list.

-I have the perfect literacy unit for winter on The Snowy Day in my store.
+I have the perfect winter literacy activity for winter using The Snowy Day in my store.
 Click HERE to check it out.
-It has lots of activities, a writing prompt and a social story on Feeling Disappointed.
+It has lots of activities, a writing prompt, and a social story on Feeling Disappointed.
+It also now has digital versions of most of the activities, so you can use them in person or remotely.

-So many things you can count that are winter-themed.
+An easy winter actitity for school is counting.
+There are so many things you can count that are winter-themed.
 You could count snowmen, candy canes, snowflakes and more.
 Have you download my FREE adding ornaments to the tree worksheet in the free resource library?
 Click HERE if you need the password.
-Click HERE if you already know it 😊.
+Click HERE if you already know it ?.
 Just look under the math section.

-If you need some higher level math with a winter theme, check out my Winter Word Problems unit HERE.
+If you need some higher-level winter math activities for school, check out my Winter Word Problems unit HERE.
 It has 18 small group practice word problems with guidelines and 20 addition and subtraction word problems worksheets with a winter theme.

-Of course, you will be teaching about Winter in your science block.
+Of course, you will be teaching about winter in your science block.
 This is an easy one if you have the right materials.
 I recently went back and totally redid my unit on Winter in my store.
 It has 8 days worth of packed plans to keep your students busy.
+It even has digital versions of the activities included.
 Click HERE to check it out.

 So, be sure to download this map and have students identify the 2 hemispheres and the current season in each.
 Just click the button below.